jack-chen1688/cxl-test-tool/DCD-Inside-Out.md

 ```
 Then it will exuecute "cat /tmp/qmp-add.json |ncat localhost $qmp_port"

-### Qemu handles cxl-add-dynamic-capacity

-Qemu will call qmp_cxl_add_dynamic_capacity function to process the command.
-Based on the policy of "prescriptive",
-qmp_cxl_process_dynamic_capacity_prescriptive will be called with DC_EVENT_ADD_CAPACITY.
-This function will
 do sanity check like block size alignment, range within the region, etc...
 If OK, the extent will be added for
 the mem device.
 An event will be generated and interrupt will be asserted to let host know.
+### QEMU Handles cxl-add-dynamic-capacity

+QEMU will call the qmp_cxl_add_dynamic_capacity function to process the command.
+Based on the policy of "prescriptive",
+qmp_cxl_process_dynamic_capacity_prescriptive will be called with DC_EVENT_ADD_CAPACITY.
+This function will
+perform sanity checks such as block size alignment and ensuring the range is within the region.
+If everything is
+correct, the extent will be added for the memory device.
+An event will be generated and an interrupt will be asserted
+to notify the host.

 ### Kernel processes the DCD event
 The correponding kernel log is below.